Elevation: 11,090 ft

 Prominence: 310

 This peak is not in the book.
-Judi Steciak and Carl Hamke provided the following route information.
-See their article on the Missing Eleveners in the Climbing History Section of this site.
-Pat McGrane provided five photos showing the peak and the route.
+The first known ascent was by Rick Baugher in 2005 via the West Face.
+Judi Steciak and Carl Hamke provided the Northwest Ridge route information set out below.
+Also see their article on the Missing Eleveners in the Climbing History Section of this site.
+Pat McGrane provided five photos showing the peak and the northwest ridge route.
+Updated September 2021

 Peak 11090 is the mountain in the sunlight with the flat profile, as viewed from Cleft Peak.
 The East Fork Pahsimeroi Road is hidden in the canyon in the lower right side.
 Pat McGrane Photo